rafaprax/programming-challenges/README.md

-# programming-challenges
+# Programming Challenges

-This project is a collection of solved programming challenges.
+This repository is a collection of solved programming challenges.